BitsByToader/Tsuki/README.md

 If the demand is there, I will create an AltStore repository so users can easily install the app with AltStore.

-# License
-Currently there is no licence on this app.
-I don't know how I'll license, however I don't want to see in half a month my exact app on the AppStore for 1$ or something like that.
-If someone is knowledgable with things like this, please feel free to drop me an email!

 # Bugs and other issues
 Drop me an email at tudorifrim@icloud.com and I'll see what we can do!